jouellnyc/esp32_MAX98357A/README.md

        ├─── MAX98357A GAIN
        └─── MAX98357A SD

-  An external spliced blackusb cable would work here...
+  An external spliced usb cable would work here...

   GND ─┬─── SD Card GND
        ├─── MAX98357A GND